 Not everyone can find the time to do an hour-long yoga routine with time for a little meditation at the end, and that’s totally understandable.
-However, no matter how little time you have, you can always squeeze in an at-home workout.
+However, no matter how little time you have, you can always squeeze in a home workout.

-For example, if you’re hoping to reduce fat around your stomach, and you have 10 minutes to workout, search “10-minute stomach fat workout” on YouTube, and you should find tons of videos like the one below.
+For example, if you’re hoping to reduce fat around your stomach and lose weight, and you have 10 minutes to workout, search “10-minute stomach fat workout” on YouTube, and you should find tons of videos and exercise tips.

 This is the best way to squeeze in a quick workout without having to plan your exercises or purchase any equipment in advance.